dynamic-calm/mokv/README.md

 ### Configuration

 Configuration is done through command-line flags or a configuration file.
 A sample configuration file (`example/config.yaml`) is provided.
-Copy `certs/model.conf` and `certs/policy.csv` to `$HOME/.mokv`.

 Here's an example `config.yaml`: